Biden administration to let Afghan evacuees renew temporary legal status amid inaction in Congress

 Eligible Afghans will be allowed to submit an online application with the U.S. Citizenship and Immigration Services (USCIS) to request a renewal of their parole classification, the sources said, requesting anonymity to discuss the policy decision before its public announcement.
 The agency, one of the sources said, is planning to start accepting renewal requests in June.

-USCIS will also set up at least five support centers across the U.S. to connect Afghans with lawyers in the coming months so they can help evacuees apply for parole renewals and immigration benefits that grant them permanent legal status, such as asylum, the sources added.
+USCIS will set up at least five support centers across the U.S. to connect Afghans with lawyers in the coming months so they can help evacuees apply for parole renewals and immigration benefits that grant them permanent legal status, such as asylum, the sources added.
+The centers will also offer health care, job placement assistance and other services to help Afghans integrate into American communities.

 Angelo Fernández Hernández, a Homeland Security spokesperson, said the department was working to "provide guidance" to Afghans paroled into the country "as soon as possible."